 A decrease in the resting heart rate etc.

 Addiction is a person's inability to stop doing or stop using something.
 It is characterised by compulsive engagement in rewarding stimuli involvement regardless of the risk associated with doing so.

-There is nothing like a good addiction; any addiction is terrible and needs to be treated at the earliest.
+There is nothing like a good addiction; any addiction is terrible and needs to be treated immediately.

 What is EXERCISE ADDICTION?

-Although as of June 2020, Exercise Addiction is not classified as a disorder, it is a form of Behavioural Addiction.
-Exercise Addiction can be characterised by compulsive engagement in any physical activity regardless of the risks associated with it.
-It is never beneficial to one’s physical and mental health and has no benefits.
-It has very high chances of damaging the body to the extent that it may even result in irreversible damage or death.
+Although, as of October 2021, exercise addiction is not classified as a disorder, it is a form of Behavioural Addiction.
+Exercise Addiction can be characterised by compulsive engagement in any physical activity regardless of its risks.
+It is never beneficial to one's physical and mental health and has no benefits.
+It has very high chances of damaging the body to the extent that it may even result in irreversible damage or sometimes even death.
 Often, exercise addicts are proud of exercising no matter what and are known to have exercised in extreme conditions.

 When drunk or when on recreational drugs.

 Typically, there are three types of disorders associated with overtraining or excessive exercising: